Jean, Grand Duke of Luxembourg

 Jean (Jean Benoît Guillaume Robert Antoine Louis Marie Adolphe Marc d'Aviano; 5 January 1921 – 23 April 2019) was the Grand Duke of Luxembourg from 1964 until his abdication in 2000.
 He was the first Grand Duke of Luxembourg of French agnatic descent.

 Jean was the eldest son of Grand Duchess Charlotte and Prince Felix.
 Jean's primary education was initially in Luxembourg, before attending Ampleforth College in England.
-In 1938, he was officially named Hereditary Grand Duke as heir-apparent to the throne of Luxembourg.
+In 1938, he was officially named Hereditary Grand Duke as heir apparent to the throne of Luxembourg.
 While Luxembourg was occupied by Germans during the Second World War, the grand ducal family was abroad in exile.
 Jean studied at the Université Laval in Quebec City.
 Jean later volunteered to join the British army's Irish Guards in 1942, and after graduating from the Royal Military Academy Sandhurst, received his commission in 1943.
 He participated in the Normandy landings and the Battle for Caen, and joined the Allied forces in the liberation of Luxembourg.
 From 1984 until 2000, he was Colonel of the Regiment of the Irish Guards.

-On 9 April 1953, Jean married Princess Joséphine-Charlotte of Belgium with whom he had five children.
+On 9 April 1953, Jean married Princess Joséphine-Charlotte of Belgium, with whom he had five children.
 On 12 November 1964, Grand Duchess Charlotte abdicated and Jean succeeded her as Grand Duke of Luxembourg.
-He then reigned for 36 years before he himself abdicated on 7 October 2000 and was succeeded by his son, Grand Duke Henri.
+He then reigned for 36 years before he himself abdicated on 7 October 2000 and was succeeded by his son Grand Duke Henri.

 Early life

+Birth and family

-Jean was born on 5 January 1921, at Berg Castle, in central Luxembourg, the son of Grand Duchess Charlotte and of Prince Félix.
+Jean was born on 5 January 1921 at Berg Castle in central Luxembourg, the first child of Grand Duchess Charlotte and of Prince Félix.
+He was born just two years after his mother's accession as Grand Duchess, which took place after her elder sister Grand Duchess Marie-Adélaïde had been forced to abdicate in 1919 when she was accused of being pro-German during the First World War.
+As the eldest child of the reigning Grand Duchess, he was heir apparent from birth.
 Among his godparents was Pope Benedict XV, who gave him his second name.

+Childhood and education

-He attended primary school in Luxembourg, where he continued the initial stage of secondary education.
-He completed secondary school at Ampleforth College, a Roman Catholic boarding school in the United Kingdom.
+Prince Jean was raised with his five siblings, and grew up primarily at his parents' residence, Berg Castle, in the town of Colmar-Berg.
+The young prince attended primary school in Luxembourg, where he continued the initial stage of secondary education.
+From 1934 to 1938, he completed secondary school at Ampleforth College, a Roman Catholic boarding school in the United Kingdom.
 Upon reaching maturity, on 5 January 1939 he was styled 'Hereditary Grand Duke', recognising his status as heir apparent.